dominiksta/mvui/packages/docs/content/docs/components/02-defining.md

 You may have noticed that the property we used to specify the prefix was not called `tagNamePrefix` but `tagNameLibrary`.
-The reason is that you can change the tag name prefixes of other mvui libraries to avoid naming conflicts.
+The reason is that you can change the tag name prefixes of other Mvui libraries to avoid naming conflicts.

 Let's pretend you have are writing library called `toaster`, which you use to control your actual toaster.
-But you want to use an mvui component library also called `toaster`, that displays toast notifications on screen.
+But you want to use an Mvui component library also called `toaster`, that displays toast notifications on screen.
 You can avoid conflicts in your tag names like so:

 ```typescript